 Some people can find MRI scans a little claustrophobic.
-Sometimes you may be able to listen to music depending on the body part you are having scanned and many people find that breathing techniques work well.
-If you wish for your eyes to be covered for the scan, feel free to bring your own material eye mask (no metal).
+You will be able to listen to music for your scan and many people find that breathing techniques work well.
+You can also ask for your eyes to be covered for the scan.